-- Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - 2.
-Insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - From the Windows NT Start Menu, select Settings; then, select Control Panel. - 4.
-Select SCSI Adapter; then, click on the Drivers tab. - 5.
-Click on Add; then, click on Have Disk. - In the Copy manufacturer's files from field, type: a:\nt - Click on OK; then in the next dialog box, click on OK again. - When a message appears asking if you want to use the currently installed device driver or if you want to install a new one, click on New. - When prompted to enter the full path to the IBM ServeRAID files, type: - a:\nt - Click on Continue; then after the device driver installs, restart the system.
+- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - Insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - From the Windows NT Start Menu, select Settings; then, select Control Panel. - 4.
+Select SCSI Adapter; then, select the Drivers tab. - 5.
+Select Add; then, select Have Disk. - In the Copy manufacturer's files from field, type: a:\nt - Select OK; then in the next dialog box, select OK again. - When a message appears asking if you want to use the currently installed device driver or if you want to install a new one, select New. - When prompted to enter the full path to the IBM ServeRAID files, type:

+a:\nt

+Select Continue; then after the device driver installs, restart the system.

-Installing ServeRAID Device Drivers for NetWare
+Installing ServeRAID device drivers for NetWare:

-: This section provides instructions for installing the ServeRAID device drivers while installing NetWare 3.12 or 4.1X, and instructions for installing the ServeRAID device drivers if NetWare 3.12 or 4.1X already is installed.
+This section provides instructions for installing the ServeRAID device drivers while installing NetWare 3.12 or 4.1X, and instructions for installing the ServeRAID device drivers if NetWare 3.12 or 4.1X already is installed.